-The fuel-system components of your Mercury engine(s) have been tested to perform with a maximum level of 10% ethanol-blended gasoline (E10).
+The fuel-system components of your Mercury engine(s) have been tested to perform with the maximum level of ethanol-blended gasoline (10% ethanol) currently allowed by the EPA in the United States.

 The use of improper gasoline or additives can damage your fuel system and is considered misuse of the system.
 Damaged caused by improper gasoline or additives WILL NOT be covered under warranty.